omariosc/survival-analysis/README.md

 ## Requirements Specification

 1. Process and understand the UK-HEART2 dataset on CHF patients.
-2. Use traditional statistical methods to obtain coefficients of patient data (_covariates_) in a different existing data set which affects survivability.
+2. Use traditional statistical methods to obtain coefficients of patient data (_covariates_)  which affects survivability.
 3. Create a NN implementation of estimating weights of covariates.
 4. Create a _loss function_ for the neural network (to evaluate the performance by measuring how well the NN can make predictions)
-5. Compare if the implemented methods result in the same conclusions for the existing data set.
-6. If so, apply these same methods to the CHF data set.
-7. Investigate and explore different NN models and their properties for capturing the relationship of patient data.
+5. Investigate and explore different NN models and their properties for capturing the relationship of patient data.
-8. Evaluate the performance of the NN models using the _concordance statistic_ (how accurate the predictions were).
+6. Evaluate the performance of the NN models using the _concordance statistic_ (how accurate the predictions were).